-During 2021, the Board held 11 meetings, and each incumbent director attended at least 75% of the meetings of the Board and Board Committees on which such director served.
+During 2022, the Board held 10 meetings, and each of our current directors attended at least 75% of the meetings of the Board and Board Committees on which such director served.

-In addition to Board and Committee meetings, directors are expected to attend the Annual Meeting and all of the directors who stood for election in 2021 attended our 2021 Annual Meeting of Stockholders.
+In addition to Board and Committee meetings, directors are expected to attend the Annual Meeting and all of the directors who stood for election in 2022 attended our 2022 Annual Meeting of Stockholders.

 In accordance with the Guidelines and, with respect to the independent director sessions, the Nasdaq listing standards, the non-management directors meet separately without directors who are Company employees, and the independent directors meet separately without directors who are not independent as determined by the Board - in each case, at least two times each year and at such other times as they deem appropriate.
 The independent Chair of the Nominating and Governance Committee presides at meetings of the independent directors.
-During 2021, the non-management directors held four executive sessions, and the independent directors held four separate executive sessions.